 After a day or two, fresh bread starts to dry as it transitions into stale bread.
 Bread in this condition is pretty hard and unpleasant.
-So what can we do with to make it fresh and crusty again, and how can we prevent bread from staling?
+So what can we do with bread to make it fresh and crusty again, and how can we prevent bread from staling?

 Included in this post are tips to get the best life out of your homemade bread, how to make bread crusty again, plus 12 recipes to use up bread that’s turned stale